strimzi/proposals/076-support-for-kafka-4.0.md

    We will release it as part of a Strimzi release 0.4x which will support both Kafka 3.8.x and 3.9.x.
    This version will support both ZooKeeper- and KRaft-based clusters.
    This version will also add warnings to all users using ZooKeeper that it will be removed in the next Kafka release and that they should do the migration.
+   The warnings will be in Cluster Operator log as well as in the status of the `Kafka` custom resources.

 2) Given the expected timeline of 3-4 months between Kafka 3.9 and 4.0, we will do another minor Strimzi release 0.4y.
    This version might add support for some of the new features added to KRaft in Kafka 3.9.0.